-The Fiat Punto brings Italian design flair to the supermini sector in both 3- and 5-door formats.
-Spacious and reasonably well equipped, it’s worth popping on your consideration list, especially if you are searching for your first car and are operating to a tight budget.
+The Fiat Punto brings Italian design flair to the supermini sector in both three - and five-door formats.
+Spacious and reasonably well-equipped, it’s worth popping on your consideration list, especially if you are searching for your first car and are operating on a tight budget.

-If you favour sporty looks over practicality, then choose the 3-door model, which benefits from a more dynamic looking side profile than the 5-door.
+If you favour sporty looks over practicality, then choose the three-door model, which benefits from a more dynamic-looking side profile than the five-door.
 Both versions look smart from the font though.

 At the rear, the Fiat designers have finished the Punto’s styling off neatly with crisp lines, tall taillights and a deep bumper.